flame-engine/flame/doc/collision_detection.md

 }
 ```

-Now when you add your `Collidable`'s to your game they will automatically be checked for collisions.
+Now when you add your `Collidable` components to your game they will automatically be checked for
+collisions.

 ### ScreenCollidable
 `ScreenCollidable` is not a mixin, but a pre-made collidable component which represents the edges of
 your game/screen.
 If you add a `ScreenCollidable` to your game your other collidables will be
 notified when they collide with the edges.
 It doesn't take any arguments, it only depends on the
-`size` of the game that it is added to, so to add it you can just do `add(ScreenCollidable())` in
+`size` of the game that it is added to.
+To add it you can just do `add(ScreenCollidable())` in
 your game if you don't want the `ScreenCollidable` itself to be notified when something collides
 with it, then you need to extend it and implement the `collisionCallback` for it.